What happens when someone dies? | Knapman Family Independent Funeral Directors, Plymouth

 A coroner is involved when:

-• The individual had not been seen by a Doctor in the previous 14 days
+• The deceased had not been seen by a doctor in the previous 28 days.

-• An individual has died in suspicious circumstances or in an accident
+• The death was in suspicious circumstances or in an incident.

-An coroner can hold an inquest if the post mortem is inconclusive and death is still unknown, if the person died in police or prison custody, or if it was an unnatural or violent death.
-Once the inquest has been concluded, the coroner will issue the correct documentation.
+A coroner can hold an inquest if the post-mortem is inconclusive and the death is still unknown or if the person died in police custodyor prison, the death was unnatural, or it was a violent death.

 White Coffin, wreath, candle in the Catholic Church